davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 ### Jumping between CommonJS modules

-The plugin [moll/vim-node] adds keybindings for jumping to files in your CommonJS `require` statements.
+The plugin [moll/vim-node] adds keybindings like for jumping to files in your CommonJS `require` statements.

 ```viml